North Yarmouth, Maine: Amenities

 The privately owned, unattended Eagle Field airstrip is located between Walnut Hill Road and Prince Well Road, just north of Toots Ice Cream.
 Its FAA identifier is 15ME, and it was activated in 2006.
-Its (unpaved) runway headings are 7 and 25 and its height above sea level is 150 feet.
+Its grass runways are numbered 7 and 25, and its height above sea level is 150 feet.
 Its area control center is Boston Center, while its flight service station is Bangor.

 Toddy Brook Golf Course (18 holes, par 71) is located at the corner of Sligo Road and Memorial Highway (State Route 9).